ESGF/esgf-test-suite/README.md

 * Run tests, overring configuration

-This example run the basic tests for index node, overring the index node value from the default configuration (it tests the index node of LLNL):
+This example run the basic tests for index node, overring the index node value from the default configuration: it tests the index node of LLNL:
 ```
 nosetests -v --nocapture --nologcapture --tc-file default.ini -a 'basic,index' --tc='nodes.index_node:esgf-node.llnl.gov'
 ```